Tarot in Literature I

 suscitasti fellon contro l'Impero.

-You are an Angel of Hell, Michael, since
+You are an Angel of Hell, Michael, since to the World

-Star, which is the Ottoman Moon.
+Celestial body that is the Ottoman Moon.

 A ruinous politics